The Child Neurodiversity Specialists

 Sarah practices as part of the Paediatric team at Tauranga Hospital alongside her private work.
 Her passion is child neurodevelopmental health to recognise and support children early in their ADHD / Autism journey.
 Sarah had utilised the QbCheck digital ADHD diagnostic tool in the UK recognising its value in ADHD assessments and was able to secure its use in the Bay of Plenty supporting registration and implementation over a 3 month period in New Zealand.
 Sarah is keen to share and develop good practice and has presented work both nationally and internationally holding several publications.

-She lives in The Bay of Plenty with her two sons and husband.
+She lives in The Bay of Plenty with her family.
 She has first-hand experience of ADHD in her household and fully understands what it feels like to juggle the demands of neurodiversity with a chaotic family life.

-I hate to see families struggling because a child displaying ADHD / Autism symptoms has been forgotten on public waitlists.
-With the correct diagnosis, treatment, and ongoing support, neurodiversity can be a child’s superpower, so I want to do everything I can to help Kiwi families enjoy a brighter future
+I hate to see families struggling when a child is displaying ADHD / Autism symptoms has been forgotten on public waitlists.
+With the correct diagnosis, treatment, and ongoing support, neurodivergence can be a superpower, so I want to do everything I can to help Kiwi families enjoy a brighter future

 — Dr. Sarah Moll